-- Bachelor's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - Good academic standing at the academic institution last attended. - Minimum grade point average (GPA) of 3.0 on a 4.0 scale on all coursework attempted as an upper division student (beyond 60 semester credit hours).
+- Bachelor's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - Good academic standing at the academic institution last attended.

-- Graduate Record Examination (GRE) recommended minimum percentile ranks of 25% on the verbal reasoning section and 65% on the quantitative section.
-For tests taken after 2015, the corresponding scaled scores are 145 (verbal) and 158 (quantitative).
-However, the decision to admit will be based on a prospective student's entire application package.
-Note that at this time, the GRE requirement has been waived (and extended) for all engineering master's applicants applying through Fall 2026 (https://eng.famu.fsu.edu/cee/graduate/admission-requirements). - Three signed letters of recommendation on official letterhead from academics or professionals attesting to the M.S. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Science degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
-The minimum TOEFL score is 80 (internet-based).
+- Minimum grade point average (GPA) of 3.0 on a 4.0 scale on all coursework attempted as an upper division student (beyond 60 semester credit hours). - The Graduate Record Examination (GRE) requirement has been waived for all engineering master's applicants. - Research Area of Interest Form Select up to two research areas of interest.
+Indicate which faculty members you are interested in working with. - CV/Resume Information should be current. - Three signed letters of recommendation on official letterhead from academics or professionals attesting to the M.S. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Science degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
+The minimum TOEFL score is 80 (internetbased).
 International English Language Testing System (Academic IELTS) score of 6.5 is also accepted.
 This requirement may be waived for students who have obtained a prior degree from a U.S. institution.